rambleraptor/rambleraptor.github.io/_posts/2015-1-17-hackathons_good.md

 On a quick note, I'd love to see prizes for the best pull request.
 Encourage people to write code that other people are going to use.

 ### Sleep
 There's a perception in American culture that hard work can solve anything.
 The gold diggers thought so - just dig more and you'll find gold!
-But, it's a flawed philosphy.
+But, it's a flawed philosophy.
 There's only so much a person can work.
 And it's hardly healthy.
 I feel like hackathons perpetrate that myth.
 Nobody here has gotten more than 5 hours of sleep this weekend.
 If I get 5 hours in one night, that was a bad night.
 And this is over a weekend - 3 days.
 Are we really expecting this from people in the real world?

 There's some obvious logistical issues that make all of those three things happen.
 Hackathons can't run over a week and money doesn't grow on trees...yet (I'm sure somebody is working on this).
 They may not be great, but they work well enough.